Graph rewriting with polarized cloning: Introduction

-The classical DPO and SPO approaches of graph transformation are clearly not well suited to perform cloning of nodes.
-As far as we are aware of, there are two algebraic attempts to deal with cloning \cite{CorradiniHHK06,DuvalEP09}.
-In \cite{CorradiniHHK06}, Corradini at al. propose the sesqui-pushout approach where a rewrite rule is a span $L\leftarrow K \rightarrow R$ as in the DPO approach, and a rewrite step $G \stackrel{\mbox{ {sqpo}}}{\Longrightarrow} H$ is obtained as in the DPO approach, but the left square is a final pullback complement of the matching $m$.
+In \cite{CorradiniHHK06}, Corradini et al. propose the sesqui-pushout approach where a rewrite rule is a span $L\leftarrow K \rightarrow R$ as in the DPO approach, and a rewrite step is obtained nearly as in the DPO approach, but the left square is a final pullback complement instead of a pushout complement.
 The sesqui-pushout approach has the ability to clone nodes with all their incident edges.

-In this paper, we propose a new algebraic approach to graph transformation with cloning abilities which generalizes the heterogeneous pushout approach (HPO) we have presented in \cite{DuvalEP09}.
-In the HPO approach, a rewrite rule is defined as a tuple $(L,R,\tau,\sigma)$ such that the left-hand side $L$ and the right-hand side $R$ are termgraphs (a termgraph is a first-order term with possible sharing and cycles), $\tau$ is a mapping from the nodes of $L$ to the nodes of $R$ ($\tau$ needs not be a graph morphism) and $\sigma$ is a partial function from the nodes of $R$ to the nodes of $L$.
-Roughly speaking, $\tau(p)= n$ indicates that incoming edges of $p$ are to be redirected towards $n$ and $\sigma(n) = p$ indicates that node $n$ should be instantiated as $p$ (parameter passing or cloning).
-A rewrite rule can be depicted as follows
+In the heterogeneous pushout approach we have presented in \cite{DuvalEP09}, a rewrite rule is defined as a tuple $\rho=(L,R,\tau,\sigma)$ such that the left-hand side $L$ and the right-hand side $R$ are graphs, $\tau$ is a mapping from the nodes of $L$ to the nodes of $R$ ($\tau$ does not need to be a graph morphism) and $\sigma$ is a partial function from the nodes of $R$ to the nodes of $L$.
+A matching is a morphism of graphs $m : L \rightarrow G$.
+A graph $G$ rewrites into a graph $H$ using rule $\rho$ and matching $m$ if and only if the above diagram is a heterogeneous pushout as defined in \cite{DuvalEP09}.
+Roughly speaking, this means that when $\tau(p)= n$ the incoming edges of $p$ are redirected towards $n$ and when $\sigma(n) = p$ the node $n$ is instantiated as $p$ (parameter passing or cloning).
+In this approach, a node may be cloned with all its outgoing edges (and not with all its incident edges as in the sesqui-pushout approach).